-132. Plaintiffs reallege and reincorporate by reference paragraphs 1 through 131 of this Complaint as though fully set forth herein.

-- 133. Under the Florida Constitution, districts shall not be drawn with the intent or result of denying or abridging the equal opportunity of racial or language minorities to participate in the political process or to diminish their ability to elect representatives of their choice - 134.
-The DeSantis Plan and individual districts in the plan, including but not limited to CD-5, result in diminishment of Black voters' ability to elect their candidates of choice in violation of Article III, Section 20 of the Florida Constitution.
+- 131. Plaintiffs reallege and reincorporate by reference paragraphs 1 through 130 of this Complaint as though fully set forth herein. - 132.
+Under the Florida Constitution, districts shall not be drawn with the intent or result of denying or abridging the equal opportunity of racial or language minorities to participate in the political process or to diminish their ability to elect representatives of their choice - 133.
+The DeSantis Plan and individual districts in the plan, including specifically the elimination of Benchmark CD-5, result in diminishment of Black voters' ability to elect their candidates of choice in violation of Article III, Section 20 of the Florida Constitution.